TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 Localization in PHP
 ====================

-Sometimes you have to localize a string in the PHP code, for example inside of a controller or a ViewHelper.
+Sometimes you have to localize a string in PHP code, for example inside of a controller or a ViewHelper.

 You can get the translation of a string into the current language via: